LibertyDSNP/spec/pages/Messages/Validation.md

 # Message Validation

-All messages included in a batch should be validated to guarantee the message's authenticity, authorization and legality.
+All messages included in a batch should be validated to guarantee the message's authenticity, authorization and permissibility.
-Messages should be validated before being written to a batch file, however clients should not rely on this being the case and should perform their own validation on messages in the interest of protection against malicious actors.
+Messages should be validated by announcers before being included in a batch file, however clients and indexers should not rely on announcer validation alone.
+Clients and indexers must perform their own validation on incoming messages as well.

-Validation for a message can be defined as a collection of independent steps which may be run in parallel depending on implementation, however all steps are required to pass for a message to be considered valid.
+Validation of messages in this document is defined as a collection of independent checks which may be run in parallel depending on implementation, however all checks are required to pass for a message to be considered valid.
-Certain validation steps are applicable to all messages types and will be referred to as "General Validation" steps in this document.
+Certain validation checks are applicable to all messages types and will be referred to as **General Validation** checks in this document.
-Other validation steps, referred to as "Type Specific Validation" steps, may only be applied to certain message types.
+Other validation checks, referred to as **Type Specific Validation** checks, may only be applied to certain message types.
-Additionally, some validation steps are entirely optional and may be applied depending on user choice and legal jurisdiction.
+Additionally, **Optional Validation** checks may be applied depending on particular users' preferences and legal jurisdictions.

 ## Specification Status